mongodb/mongo-python-driver/doc/compatibility-policy.rst

 `DeprecationWarning`_.
 You can ensure your code is future-proof by running your code with the latest PyMongo release and looking for DeprecationWarnings.

-The Python interpreter silences DeprecationWarnings by default.
+Starting with Python 2.7, the interpreter silences DeprecationWarnings by default.
 For example, the following code uses the deprecated ``slave_okay`` option but does not raise any warning:

 .. code-block:: python